metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Essence Feature: Something

 At 17th level, you gain a further ability related to your soul's true nature.

+### Mark for Death

+When you reach 3rd level,

+A target within 5ft
+Con save or
+Marked by necrotic energies
+Disadvantage on intimidation checks
+-1 healing
+1 target at a time
+Until that target takes a long rest?
+Or you
+If a marked target dies, heal off it

+Cantrip or ability?
+Probably ability
+Action, bonus action, or reaction to mark?

+#### Reap

+When you deal damage against a marked target, you may reap as a reaction, draining both of your life forces.
+You can choose to deal an additional 1d6 plus your constitution modifier to both the target and yourself.

 ### Ability Score Improvement